Xadeck/xCards/README.md

+This projects contains a set of high-res images of poker cards, with a drop shadows for use in iOS applications.
+It also contains instructions to regenerate them at any resolution or with different shadow parameters.
-Initial card design obtained from https://sourceforge.net/projects/vector-cards/?source=typ_redirect

-They were split into single files using [Sketch](https://www.sketchapp.com/)

-They were then converted to fix the maximum sized indicated by https://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions, that is:
+Initial card design obtained from https://sourceforge.net/projects/vector-cards/?source=typ_redirect They were split into single files using [Sketch](https://www.sketchapp.com/) They were then converted to fix the maximum sized indicated by https://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions, that is:

 ```